 Think About the Desired Outcome of Your Newsletter

 Your real estate newsletter should have content that is aimed at buyers at all stages in the sales cycle.
-Of course, you want to immediately meet the needs of those in your marketing funnel who are ready to buy, but your real estate newsletter is probably going to people who are also in the consideration and awareness phases of the funnel.
+Of course, you want to immediately meet the needs of those in your real estate marketing funnel who are ready to buy, but your real estate newsletter is probably going to people who are also in the consideration and awareness phases of the funnel.
 Your content should address the needs in these stages as well.

 For example, someone who is ready to buy might be interested in tips on how to prepare for a move in, mover contact information, or information on nearby restaurants they can visit before their kitchen is ready.
 Someone in the awareness phase, however, needs to know more basic information about the house and neighborhood — average home prices, local culture/events, school ratings, and proximity of grocery stores, for example.